plforacle/dev-heatwave-genai/develop-app/develop-app.md

     <copy>sudo nano chat_interface.php</copy>
     ```

+## Task 5: Test HeatWave RAG Chat Application

-5. Run the application as follows
+1. Run the application as follows
     - Access the chat_interface.php file through your web browser (e.g., http://computeIP/app/chat_interface.php).
     - You'll see a chat interface with a text input field at the bottom.
     - Type your question into the input field and click "Send" or press Enter.